FernandaOmalley/Project1/README.md

 2-	Most affordable Neighborhood (fernanda);

-3-	Comparison people renting more or owning (fernanda);

 4-	Target market (base on the age and house hold income, type of property) -  (Mohammad);

 5-	Neighborhood Growth (based on how many people live in that house) – (Ali);